winitzki/scall/tutorial/programming_dhall.md

 Neither can the code of `f` examine the type `A` itself and make decisions based on that.
 The code of `f` cannot check whether the type parameter `A` is equal to `Natural`, say.
-This is so because Dhall does not support comparing types or pattern-matching on type parameters.
+This is so because Dhall does not support comparing types or pattern matching on type parameters.

 The function `f` must work in the same way for all types `A`.
 It is not possible to create a value of an unknown type `A` from scratch.